 How about taking the clock time's running out challenge.
 See if you can name where these clocks are

 Christopher Taylor (C.C.
 Taylor) was born in Huddersfield, West Yorkshire where he lived briefly as a child.
-His early years were punctuated by frequent house moves as his family followed Bank Manager father, Geoffrey around the country from Yorkshire, Staffordshire, Hertfordshire and finally to Surrey.
+He is married with three children and currently lives in Surrey.